Skip to content

 Interrupt enable (IE) register

 The Interrupt Priority (IP) register is a special function register that is used to specify the relative priority of each interrupt.
 In the 8051 microcontroller, an interrupt may be either of low (0) priority or high (1) priority.
 An interrupt may only interrupt a low priority.
-The Interrupt Priority (IP) register is shown in the figure below.
+The Interrupt Priority (IP) register is shown in Figure 2.

 The interrupt priority IP special function register